 The many advantages associated with DOOH, such as no invasion of user privacy, the unobtrusive nature of ads, and no resistance from ad blockers, make DOOH an excellent opportunity for advertisers to reach their audience.
 Not to forget, with video and audio capabilities, DOOH placements offer a lot of creative freedom to advertisers that can create memorable DOOH experiences with virtually no extra resources.

-The best part is, the same ads that are created for DOOH placements can work well on other platforms, such as YouTube.
+The best part is, that the same ads that are created for DOOH placements can work well on other platforms, such as YouTube.
 When used correctly, DOOH ads, in combination with other digital ads, can deliver significant improvements in top-of-the-funnel metrics such as brand awareness, recognition, and recall value.

 5. Focus on ROI will increase